 After making appropriate enquiries, the Board of Trustees has a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future.
 For this reason they continue to adopt the going concern basis in preparing the financial statements.
 Further details regarding the adoption of the going concern basis can be found in the accounting policies.
-Our Before & After School Care Club were negatively impacted due to reduced take up of the provision.
+Contributions to school visits and trips including residentials were significantly impact by reduced contributions from parents/carers.